Dark Kingdom: Nephrite

 In the live-action series, Nephrite is Jadeite's main rival for the attention of Beryl, who considers him useless.
 His physical appearance is drastically changed, and he is portrayed as hot-headed and violent.
 Repeatedly humiliated by the Sailor Guardians, and mocked by the other Kings of Heaven, he strives to win Beryl's favor, but she kills her as a demonstration of her power.
 He is then reborn in Tokyo as a normal human being with all his memories intact, getting a job at the karaoke parlor and forging a tenuous friendship with Ami Mizuno, who was compassionate toward him when she was Dark Mercury.
 At the end of the series, he is re-established with the other Kings of Heaven as one of Prince Endymion's guardians.

 In Sailor Moon Crystal, Nephrite attempts to appeal to Beryl to take Jadeite's place only for Zoisite to intervene.
 Later, when his Soul Shadow is destroyed by Usagi, Nephrite rejoins the other Kings of Heaven to threaten the Sailor Guardians.
 He attempts to find the Silver Crystal by using a Monster who resembles a bride.
 However, he is attacked by Sailor Jupiter and is forced to flee.
 In his past life, he was the love interest of Sailor Jupiter.
-He is killed by Metaria.
+He is killed by Metaria along with the other Kings of Heaven.

 In the Japanese series, he is voiced by Katsuji Mori in the first series and in Crystal by Kōsuke Toriumi.
-In the DIC English adaptation, his name was changed to "Nephlite" and Maxfield Stanton, and he is voiced by Kevin Lund.
+In the DIC English adaptation, his name was changed to "Nephlite" and his mortal alias to Maxfield Stanton, and he is voiced by Kevin Lund.
 In the Viz Media English adaptation, his voice is supplied by Liam O'Brien.
 In the live-action series he was portrayed by Hiroyuki Matsumoto, and was portrayed in the stage musicals by Toshikazu Seike and Karen Yoda.